reunloader/Louisville/about.md

 - **Stay aware** of developing situations near your home or workplace
 - **Make informed decisions** about travel routes and safety precautions
 - **Understand patterns** in emergency response and community safety trends
-- **Stay connected** to what's happening in Louisville in real-time
+- **Stay connected** to what's happening in Louisville in near real-time

 ### How It Works